patrykwozinski/patrykwozinski.github.io/_posts/2021-03-15-developer-experience-and-working-with-git-and-pull-requests.md

 share-img: "/img/blog/dx-and-working-with-git-small.jpg"
 ---

 Hi!
 After a long time, I'd like to share with you one of my thoughts.
 Pull Requests, Code Reviews, version control, and git - that's buzzwords with whom we are so familiar on daily software engineering work.
 That's of course not hard to commit some changes, push to the git repository and then open a pull request, true.
-After all, we're merging these changes to some branches like master or development, etc. - of course, it depends on your project's git-flow.
+After all, we're merging these changes to main branch like master or development, etc. - of course, it depends on your project's git-flow.
 Nothing interesting, that's the thing that we're teaching interns and juniors, yep.

 <p align="center">
     <img src="/img/blog/dx-and-working-with-git.jpg" alt="Cognitive load when working with git"/>